iBridges-for-iRODS/iBridges/README.md

 - **Interactive connection** to your iRods server.
 - **Upload** and **Download** your data.
 - Manipulate the **metadata** on the iRODS server.
-- **Synchronize** your data between your local computer and the iRODS server.
+- **Synchronise** your data between your local computer and the iRODS server.
 - Create and manipulate **Tickets** to temporarily grant access to outside users.
 - **Search** through all metadata for your dataset or collection.
 - Small number of dependencies (`python-irodsclient` and `tqdm`)